-Whether you’re an established childminder or are just setting up your business, marketing is an essential part of your setting’s success.
+Whether you’re an established childcare provider or are just setting up your business, marketing is an essential part of your setting’s success.

 Once you’ve established yourself locally, you will find that many new children are referred by word-of-mouth from other happy parents.
 However, it can take time and some hard work to get to that stage.

 Here we outline our top tips for marketing your business to new customers.

 Marketing is all about identifying potential customers, reaching them with your products or services and encouraging them to come back for more.

 Having a really good understanding of your business – and what your strengths, weaknesses, opportunities and threats to your business are – will really help you focus on how to market your services.
 Producing a marketing plan can help you focus on what you want to achieve, and choose the marketing approach that’s right for you.

 Think about these questions to help you develop a sound marketing plan.